Skip to content

 • Understand & evaluate

-The mental model — tasks, effects, runs — and the ledger of exactly what these docs may claim today.
+The mental model behind tasks, effects, and runs, plus a record of what these docs can claim today.

 Concepts: Tasks